Chris Van Gorder, FACHE

 Named CEO shortly after arriving at Scripps in 1999, the organization was losing $15 million a year, and employee and physician confidence had hit bottom.
 Van Gorder responded with a transparent, co-management style, configured an award-winning executive team, streamlined business operations and focused on internal efficiencies, physician relations and workplace culture — leading to a landmark turnaround.

 Scripps now has its sights on regional growth and expansion, more than doubling its outpatient neighborhood locations, and expanding on nearly all its hospital campuses.
-The organization’s $2 billion growth and expansion plan for the San Diego region includes two new critical care centers, a landmark cardiovascular institute, and a new radiation therapy center, which opened in 2012.
-The Scripps Proton Therapy Center is scheduled to open in 2013 — one of a handful available in the United States.
+The organization’s $2 billion growth and expansion plan for the San Diego region includes two critical care centers; a landmark cardiovascular institute; a state-of-the-art radiation therapy center; and Scripps Proton Therapy Center — which opened in 2014.

 Van Gorder’s rise to health care executive has been unconventional.
 His journey began as a hospital patient, when as a police officer he was critically injured during a family dispute call.
 After a lengthy recovery and starting a new career in hospital security, Van Gorder continued his education in health care management and rose to levels of increased responsibility.
 He continues to serve the public today as a reserve commander in the San Diego County Sheriff’s Department Search & Rescue Unit, as a licensed emergency medical technician (EMT) and as an instructor for the American Red Cross.